 In 1980 Al Remmers, the founder of California Pacific Computer Company received a copy of Richard Garriott’s Akalabeth.
-Remmers impressed by the high schoolers’ hobbyist project soon helped turn it into a commercial success.
-While there seems to be a bit of discrepancy around the actual number of sold copies, different sources suggest a number anywhere between 10.000 and 30.000.
-Nonetheless, if Garriott’s hobby game, which in essence was made for himself, could gain traction like that, how much would a professionally made game be able to achieve.
+Remmers, impressed by the high schoolers’ hobbyist project offered Garriott a distribution deal with a $5 royalty for every sold copy.
+While there seems to be a bit of discrepancy around the actual number of sold copies by California Pacific, different sources suggest a number anywhere between 10.000 and 30.000.
+Regardless, the fact that Garriott’s game, which was essentially created for his own enjoyment, was able to achieve such success raised the question of how much a professionally-made game could accomplish.

-The Space Gamer number 28 from May/June 1980 which featured Denis Loubet’s awesome demon cover art
+The Space Gamer number 28 from May/June 1980 featuring Denis Loubet’s demon cover art

-While being a sophomore at the University of Texas, Garriott started working on a much more ambitious and professional game than Akalabeth.
+While a sophomore at the University of Texas, Garriott started working on a much more ambitious and professional game than Akalabeth.
 A game that eventually would become Ultima.
 Much of the inner workings of Akalabeth were reused and towns, quests, and a user interface alongside sci-fi-inspired elements were added.
-Garriott finished the game in less than a year.
-Initially, it was intended to be released as Ultimatum, but to avoid any confusion or even legal complications with J. Michael Hemphill’s 1979 board game Ultimatum: A Game of Nuclear Confrontation, the title was changed to Ultima by the suggestion of Remmers.
+Garriott completed Ultima in under a year, intending to release it under the title Ultimatum.
+However, to avoid any confusion or even legal disputes with J. Michael Hemphill’s 1979 board game Ultimatum: A Game of Nuclear Confrontation, the title was changed to Ultima by the suggestion of Remmers.

-Ultima was released for the Apple II in the early summer of 1981.
-Only a year later it had sold 20,000 copies, and went on to sell around 50,000 copies.
+Ultima debuted on the Apple II in the early summer of 1981 and sold around 20,000 copies within its first year.
+Ultima would eventually go on to sell around 50,000 copies.

 Garriott’s success with Akalabeth and Ultima hadn’t gone unnoticed and swiftly the word spread that he was without a publisher.
-Interested publishers soon learned that Garriott demanded not only a very high royalty rate but also wanted a detailed high-quality cloth map to be included with his Ultima II.
+Interested publishers soon learned that Garriott demanded not only a quite high royalty rate but also wanted a detailed high-quality and expensive-to-produce cloth map to be included with Ultima II.

-Most potential publishers ran away, only one could agree to Garriott’s “demands”, On-Line Systems (soon to be Sierra On-Line).
-A publishing deal between Ken Williams of On-Line Systems and Garriott was agreed upon.
-Sierra wouldn’t interfere with Garriott’s game design and would produce the now-famous cloth map.
+Most potential publishers backed away, only one could agree to Garriott’s “demands”, Ken and Roberta Williams’ On-Line Systems (soon to be Sierra On-Line).
+Ken struck a deal with Garriott, agreeing to produce the cloth map, and otherwise not interfere with Garriott’s game design.

-Sierra On-Line spotted an opportunity to monetize on the popularity of the Ultima name (Sierra had obtained the legal right to the Ultima name from defunct California Pacific) and re-released Ultima for the Atari 8-bit line of computers in 1983 with the title Ultima I The Original.
+Sierra On-Line had acquired the legal rights to the Ultima name from Remmers’ defunct California Pacific and spotted an opportunity to monetize on the popularity of the name and re-released Ultima for the Atari 8-bit line of computers in 1983 with the title Ultima I: The Original.

-Sierra On-Line re-released Ultima as Ultima I The Original for the Atari 8-bit in 1983.
-Sierra contracted Sigma Micro Systems to convert the game and even though the Atari system was superior to that of the Apple II the conversion was made to look as identical to the original release as possible, even down to color scheme (and glitches)
+Sierra On-Line re-released Ultima as Ultima I: The Original for the Atari 8-bit in 1983.
+Sierra contracted with Sigma Micro Systems for them to convert the game and even though the Atari system was superior to that of the Apple II the conversion was made to look as identical to the original release as possible, even down to the color scheme (and glitches).

-At the time Sierra was experiencing financial difficulties which probably could be why they ended up using the backside of the Ultima II box as cover art for the re-release.
+During this time, Sierra was struggling financially, which may have led to the decision to use the backside of the Ultima II box as cover art for the re-release

-Controversy with Sierra over the contract terms and royalties for the IBM/PC port of Ultima II, the feeling that Garriott and his Ultima weren’t as appreciated as other designers and their products, and tension between him and Williams soon led Garriott to look for other opportunities.
+Controversy with Sierra over the contract terms and royalties for the IBM PC port of Ultima II, the feeling that Garriott and his Ultima weren’t as appreciated as other designers and their products, and growing tensions between him and Williams led Garriott to look for other opportunities.

-With Sierra in the rearview mirror, Garriott teamed up with his father Owen and brother Robert, alongside Chuck Bueche, to found Origin systems in 1983, where he started work on Ultima III: Exodus.
+With Sierra in the rearview mirror, Garriott teamed up with his father Owen and brother Robert, alongside Chuck Bueche, to found Origin Systems in 1983, where he started to work on Ultima III: Exodus.

-It would take a number of years before the rights were back with Garriott but in 1986, Origin System rewrote the original Ultima now with superior graphics, animated tiles, new maps, and other various addition and improvements.
+After a number of years, the rights returned to Garriott.
+In 1986, Origin System rewrote the original Ultima with superior graphics, animated tiles, new maps, and other various additions and improvements.
 It was initially released for the Apple II in December of 1986 as Ultima I: The First Age of Darkness.
-Later it was ported to the Commodore 64 and IBM/PC.
+The following year it was ported to the Commodore 64 and IBM PC.